Seven Jewish Children: Criticism

 Condemning the play for its "straitjacketed political orthodoxy", Christopher Hart of The Sunday Times criticized Churchill's "ludicrous and utterly predictable lack of even-handedness" that is typical, he said, of the "enclosed, fetid, smug, self-congratulating and entirely irrelevant little world of contemporary political theatre".
 Theatre critic Jan Dalley of the Financial Times described the play as "agitprop" harking back to long-discredited revolutionary ideas; this negative assessment was echoed by Bret Stephens's criticism in The Wall Street Journal, and by Susannah Clapp's criticism in The Observer.
 Jeffrey Goldberg of The Atlantic also called the play a blood libel and said that "the mainstreaming of the worst anti-Jewish stereotypes – for instance, that Jews glory in the shedding of non-Jewish blood – is upon us".
 Columnist Melanie Phillips wrote that the play is "an open vilification of the Jewish people... drawing upon an atavistic hatred of the Jews" and called it an "open incitement to hatred".
 Patrick Healy from The New York Times wrote that the play "at times paints heartless images of Israelis."

 The Board of Deputies of British Jews, invited to preview the play, accused Churchill of being "Anti-Israel".
 Jonathan Hoffman, co-vice chairman of the Zionist Federation of Great Britain and Ireland, called the play "a libellous and despicable demonisation of Israeli parents and grandparents" and expressed fear that it would "stoke the fires of antisemitism".
-He added that the play is a modern blood libel drawing on old anti-Semitic myths.
+He added that the play is a modern blood libel drawing on old antisemitic myths.

 A letter from 59 well-known British Jews was published in the Daily Telegraph claiming that Seven Jewish Children reinforces "false stereotypes" and demonises Israel by depicting Israelis as "inhuman triumphalists" who teach their children "Arabs must be hated", and further that it is "historically inaccurate" since it "fails to say that the Six-Day War was a defensive war" and doesn't contain Israel's "withdrawal from Gaza in 2005" or the "more than 6,000 rockets" launched indiscriminately by Hamas.
 Signatories included Professor Geoffrey Alderman, the Michael Gross Professor of Modern History at the University of Buckingham; Maureen Lipman, the actress; Ronald Harwood, the Oscar-winning screenwriter; and the actress Tracy-Ann Oberman.

-Playwright Israel Horovitz, who wrote a play in response to Churchill entitled What Strong Fences Make, argued that while it is possible to criticize Israel without being anti-Semitic and to criticize Palestine without being anti-Arab: "Those who criticize Jews in the name of criticizing Israel, as Ms. Churchill seems to have done in her play, step over an unacceptable boundary and must be taken to task."
+Playwright Israel Horovitz, who wrote a play in response to Churchill entitled What Strong Fences Make, argued that while it is possible to criticize Israel without being antisemitic and to criticize Palestine without being anti-Arab: "Those who criticize Jews in the name of criticizing Israel, as Ms. Churchill seems to have done in her play, step over an unacceptable boundary and must be taken to task."

+The Independent has pointed out that the play does not include the words "Israel" or "Zionist" but does reference "Jews" in several places.